ITensor/website/docs/conventions.md

 ##Functions##

-* The preferred order of function arguments is:
+* The preferred order for function arguments is:
     * Regular (copying, such as `int j`) and const reference (such as `const MPO& H`) arguments.
     * Non-const reference or pointer arguments.
     * Arguments with defaults (which must come last anyway).